JannickPepe/ChatInterview/README.md

 ## Time
 I alt med bonus features: Cirka 11 timer

-# After Meeting
+## After Meeting

 - 5th start: 18/03 - 13:15
 - 5th end:  18/03 - 15:22

 Comments:
-1. Added the Polling setInterval with useRef, so we make it for every created conversation
+1. Added the Polling setInterval with useRef, so we make it for every created conversation.
-2. Better Chatlayout UI
+2. Better Chatlayout UI.
-3. Loading spinner until AI response
+3. Loading spinner until AI response.
-4. Made the useState on RevealHero to still show ChatLayout on refresh browser
+4. Made the useState on RevealHero to still show ChatLayout on refresh browser.
-5. Made archive onto convo and delete convo (total number as well)
+5. Made archive onto convo and delete convo (total number as well).
-6. Updated jest test and passed all 8 now
+6. Updated jest test and passed all 8 now.

+- 6th start: 18/03 - 20:40
+- 6th end:  18/03 - 21:36

+Comments:
+1. Added code splitting in ChatLayout, with LeftsideBar and RightsideBar.
+2. Added React memo and useCallback for the components to ChatLayout.
+3. Made better LeftsideBar UI
+4. Added keyboard on click onto add conversation

 ## Time
-Total with new features after the meeting: 13 hours and 10 minutes.
+Total with new features after the meeting: 14 hours approx.